abelykh0/esp32-bkEmu/README.md

 ## Plans for the future / issues
 * Save snapshot
-* Measure emulation speed and see if it needs a slowdown
+* Too fast, needs a slowdown
-* Sound
+* Covox